czedrixb/yumtrack-clean/INSTALLATION_GUIDE.md

-# NutriSnap PWA Installation Guide
+# YumTrack PWA Installation Guide

-## What is NutriSnap?
+## What is YumTrack?

-NutriSnap is a Progressive Web App (PWA) that uses AI to analyze food photos and provide detailed nutritional information.
+YumTrack is a Progressive Web App (PWA) that uses AI to analyze food photos and provide detailed nutritional information.
 It works like a native mobile app but installs directly through your web browser.

 ## Installation Instructions